tops4u/Ram-Tester/README.md

 ## Why this tester?

 Most Arduino-based DRAM testers need up to 2 mins or even more for a single 41256 RAM and check only basic functions.
-This project completes a full memory, address, data-line and retention time test **in 15 s or less**. (add 2.5sec if using the optional Display).
+This project completes a full memory, address, data-line and retention time test **in 15 s or less**. (or even 2.5sec faster without the Display).
 It is probably the fastest Arduino solution which also covers **static-column DRAMs, cell retention time and 20-pin ZIP packages**.

 ---